phattea/PhatTea/recipe_lemonade-v2.1.md

  This recipe has non-free components

- This recipe includes products which are property of Kraft Foods Inc, and therefore products made with this recipe not intended for retail sale.
+ This recipe includes products which are property of Kraft Foods Inc;
+therefore products made with this recipe not intended for retail sale.